ekkus93/sparkle_motion/docs/IMPLEMENTATION_TASKS.md

   Error semantics (retryable vs non-retryable)

-  - Objective: classify failure modes so `tts_agent` can decide whether to retry, switch provider, or fail fast.
+  - Objective: classify failure modes so `tts_stage` can decide whether to retry, switch provider, or fail fast.
   - Suggested error taxonomy:
     - `TTSRetryableError` — transient errors that should be retried (network timeouts, rate-limit 429, transient backend errors 5xx).
 Include `retry_after_s` if provider supplies it.
     - `TTSProviderUnavailable` — provider-side unavailability; treat as `retryable` for short backoff but also trigger provider-failover logic.